adamnbowen/coding-standards/readme.md

 	<?php

 	// my code goes here...

+### 1.5 Maximum line length
+The line length of php code may not exceed 120 characters.
+The target line length we encourage you to aim for is 80 characters where possible and practical.

 ## 2. Strings
 ### 2.1 Literal strings
 Literal strings should always be demarcaated with single quotes.